zaidf/cloudflare-docs/products/workers/src/content/tutorials/handle-form-submissions-with-airtable/index.md

 When our serverless function is completed, it will send data up to an Airtable base via Airtable's REST API.

 If you don't have an Airtable account, create one (the free plan is fine).
-In Airtable's dashboard, create a new base, choosing to "Start from scratch":
+In Airtable's dashboard, create a new base, choosing to *Start from scratch*:

 ![Creating a new base in Airtable's user interface](./new-base.png)